SihamTabik/Pistol-Detection-in-Videos/README.md

 5. The thirty scenes used in the expriments are zipped in independent files labeled from 1 to 13.

 6. HandgunTrajectory  is a dataset for training models to predict the trajectory of handguns in vidos.
+(Comming soon)